ycherkes/YCherkes.SqlBackupReader.Demo/README.md

 The demo version is obfuscated, limited only by the uncompressed backup format and will be valid until June 29, 2020.

-As a result of my work, I would like to get some money and see such ways:
+As a result of my work, I would like to get some money and I see such ways:

   * MIT license          - $ 85,000;
   * Any copyleft license - $ 100,000;